High School Counselor’s Guide to Hamline University Admission

 |FAFSA/Aid Priority||February 1||Rolling|

 Hamline's admission process is thorough and holistic.
 We invite prospective students and high school counselors to contact a Hamline admission counselor to discuss our application review process.
-All first-year students admitted to Hamline have until May 1 to make their college decision and submit an enrollment deposit.
+All first-year students admitted to Hamline have until May 1 to decide and submit an enrollment deposit.
 For more detailed application checklists, see below.

 Apply to Hamline in four steps with an online application that goes straight to our admission office.